xhx509/drifter/README.md

 =========
 User can get ocean drifter data from erddap or raw by this program.

-If you want to get drifter data by raw, please modify control file 'getdrifter_ctl.txt' first.
+If you want to get drifter data by raw , please modify control file 'getdrifter_ctl.txt' first.

-While you getting data from erddap, remember to modify hard code in process which you are going to run.
+While you getting data from erddap , remember to modify hard code in process which you are going to run.

 Some processes can save drifter data in a file , the others can plot them on pictures or html files.